 - A flashlight, or better yet a headlamp.

-- We each carry a sleep sheet that can be zipped together when the hostel/hotel bed looks questionable.
+- We each carry a Cocoon Cotton Sleep Sheet that can be zipped together when the hostel/hotel bed looks questionable.

 - MSR pack towel

 We are both very minimalist when it comes to “products.”
 We carry the following:

 - Toothpaste (though when it runs low we improvise with some of the below)

 - Coconut oil (available in many places, moisturizing, natural sunscreen, used to make our deodorant)